opencog/docker/indigo/README.md

    interest.
 She reacts to absence by being bored and falling asleep.

 * `eva-opencog` contains the Eva blender rig, ROS, OpenCog, chatbot.
    This is the whole kit-n-kaboodle.
 Under development.
-Probably broken just right now.
+Sometimes works, sometimes broken.

 ## Miscellaneous packages